filecoin-project/lotus-docs/content/en/docs/storage-providers/snap-deals/index.md

 ---
 title: "Snap-deals"
 description: "Snap-deals are a way add data into sectors that have already been sealed.
-This allows users to utilize the confirmed storage available in the network, while also allowing storage providers to earn straoge rewards without having to seal new sectors."
+This allows users to utilize the confirmed storage available in the network, while also allowing storage providers to earn storage rewards without having to seal new sectors."
 lead: "Snap-deals are a way add data into sectors that have already been sealed.
-This allows users to utilize the confirmed storage available in the network, while also allowing storage providers to earn straoge rewards without having to seal new sectors."
+This allows users to utilize the confirmed storage available in the network, while also allowing storage providers to earn storage rewards without having to seal new sectors."
 draft: false
 menu:
     docs: